stochfuzz/Stoch-Fuzz/README.md

 + Currently, stoch-fuzz only supports x64 ELF files.

 + This verion of stoch-fuzz can only be executed in the same directory as the target binary.
 For example, if you want to fuzz `$HOME/demo/libpng-1.2.56`, please change your working directory into `$HOME/demo`.
+Additionally, please use `stoch-fuzz -i seeds -o output -- ./libpng-1.2.56 @@` instead of `stoch-fuzz -i seeds -o output -- libpng-1.2.56 @@`

 + Although stoch-fuzz does support Position-independent code (PIC), there are some implementation bugs which make fuzzing PIC binaries failed.
 We will fix it as soon as possible.